 Pursuant to the terms of the Management Agreement, our Manager provides a management team and other professionals who are responsible for implementing our business strategy and performing certain services for us, subject to oversight by our board of directors.
 For its services, our Manager is entitled to an annual management fee and is eligible to receive incentive compensation, depending upon our performance.
 Our Manager will also receive an option to acquire our common shares in connection with this offering.
 See "The Offering."
-For more information about the terms of our Management Agreement and our compensation arrangements with our General Partner, please see Note 14, Management Agreement and Affiliate Transactions, to our consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2016 and Note 13, Management Agreement and Affiliate Transactions, to our consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2016 and Note 13, Management Agreement and Affiliate Transactions, to our consolidated financial statements included in our Partner, please see Note 30, 2017, as updated by annual, quarterly and other reports we file with the Securities and Exchange Commission that are incorporated by reference in this prospectus supplement and the accompanying prospectus.
+For more information about the terms of our Management Agreement and our compensation arrangements with our General Partner, please see Note 14, Management Agreement and Affiliate Transactions, to our consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2016 and Note 13, Management Agreement and Affiliate Transactions, to our consolidated financial statements included in our Quarterly Report on Form 10-Q for the fiscal quarter ended September 30, 2017, as updated by annual, quarterly and other reports we file with the Securities and Exchange Commission that are incorporated by reference in this prospectus supplement and the accompanying prospectus.